 He’d met her just a week before the day he decided to lead his mechanized legions through the capital.
-With the precarious situation, he was in he couldn’t afford to show any sign of doubt.
+With the precarious situation, he was in, he couldn’t afford to show any sign of doubt.
 His co-conspirators might lose confidence and turn him over to save themselves.
-The closer the time came the deeper into paranoia he fell.
-His plan could have been foiled at any time, from moment to moment he had no idea if the MPs were coming to take him away.
-His sleep was restless and broken he was constantly being jolted awake by any sound no matter how innocuous.
+The closer the time came, the deeper into paranoia he fell.
+His plan could have been foiled at any time.
+From moment to moment, he had no idea if the MPs were coming to take him away.
+His sleep was restless and broken.
+He was constantly being jolted awake by any sound, no matter how innocuous.
 He decided to self-medicate and numb the growing anxiety with scotch and a sliver of Xanax.
 That was the first night he’d ever walked into that lodge.

 He was about to accept defeat right before she suggested they go back to his place.
 No matter how hard he tried, he could only conjure up flashes from his sexual encounters with her.
-His memories fragmented by a need to forget pleasures so unparalleled they’re an instant addiction.
+His memories are fragmented by a need to forget pleasures so unparalleled they’re an instant addiction.

 “Uh-huh, sounds cool,” she said ambivalently.
-“We’ll I will be honest,” she said as she lit a slender cigarette.
+“Well, I will be honest,” she said as she lit a slender cigarette.
 “I’m kind of a fickle girl, so I’ve met quite a few very accomplished men, but I can’t say any of them had military dictator of the United States on his resume.”